This day trip to Uluru and Kata Tjuta from Alice Springs is an unforgettable experience at any time of year.

 12 PM (approx)

-We arrive at Yulara at approximately 11:45am, and after a quick stop we provide you with a freshly made packed lunch to eat on the drive to the World Heritage listed Uluru-Kata Tjuta National Park.
+After a quick stop, we provide you with a freshly made packed lunch (Alice Springs start only) to eat on the drive to the World Heritage-listed Uluru-Kata Tjuta, National Park.

 Aboriginal Cultural Centre

-Uluru – Mala Walk
+MID-LATE AFTERNOON: Uluru – Mala Walk

 Uluru – Mutitjulu Waterhole

-What are the departure and arrival times?
+What are the departure and return times?

 Can I bring my family?

 Yes.
 Children aged 2 years and over are welcome on our tour.

-What should I bring on tour?
+What should I bring on the tour?

 How many people are on each tour?

-By booking our tours you have read and accepted our conditions of travel, including the terms and conditions and cancellation policy.
+By booking our tours, you confirm you have read and accepted our conditions of travel, including the terms, conditions and cancellation policy.